Althorix50/LocuSense_repo/firmware/stm32/README.md

-The code measures CO2/temperature/humidity/VOC with Sensirion sensors, renders the data on a 2.13" e-paper display, pushes a compact 6-byte payload over LoRaWAN or Matter/Thread (via ESP32-C6), and turns power rails on/off aggressively to maximize runtime from the Li-ion + LSOC-L2 hybrid battery pack.
+The code measures CO2/temperature/humidity/VOC with Sensirion sensors, renders the data on a 2.13" e-paper display, pushes a compact 6-byte payload over LoRaWAN or Matter/Thread (via ESP32-C6), and turns power rails on/off aggressively to maximize runtime from the Li-Ion + LiSOCl₂ hybrid battery pack.

 ## Key Features
 - **Single state machine** in `Core/Src/app.c` drives measurements, communications,